 Kendra Anderson has served in various PTA positions throughout the county including: 2015-17 as Nottingham ES Treasurer, 2018-2020 as Kenmore MS Membership Chair, 2019-2021 as Kenmore MS Treasurer and as the CCPTA Treasurer since August 2018.
-She has a rising Kenmore sixth grader and a ninth grader at Washington-Lee.
+She has a rising Kenmore seventh grader and a tenth grader at Washington-Lee.
 Kendra’s professional career spanned a number of positions in the Change Management field; she is currently employed as an account executive for a small firm based in Miami and also serves as the Treasurer for Girl Scout Troop 495 and manager for the ARL 2003G White Soccer Team.

 Maura McMahon has lived in Arlington since 2001.
-She is the mother of a 6th grader and an 8th grader at Thomas Jefferson Middle School and a 9th grader at Wakefield High School.
-She served two years as a PTA Vice President and four years as an Odyssey of the Mind coordinator at Barcroft Elementary.
+She is the mother of a 7th grader at Thomas Jefferson Middle School and a 9th grader at Wakefield High School.
+She served two years as a PTA Vice President and CCPTA Rep and four years as an Odyssey of the Mind coordinator at Barcroft Elementary.
 Maura was an appointee to the TJ Working Group, the South Arlington Working Group, and the Career Center Working Group.
 She served on the CCPTA executive committee in the roles of Secretary and Vice President at large before moving into the President role.
 Prior to becoming a stay-at-home parent for her two children, Maura’s primary professional experience was in government and non-profit organizations.
-She currently works part-time in the office of a mental health practice.
+She currently works part-time supporting a mental health practice office.

-Katherine Novello has served on the Campbell Elementary School executive board since June 2015 as both Secretary and CCPTA Representative.
-Katherine has a second grader and a rising Kindergarten student at Campbell.
+Katherine Novello has served on the Campbell Elementary School executive board as both Secretary and CCPTA Representative.
+Katherine has a third grader and first grader at Campbell.
 Prior to joining the Campbell Executive Board, Katherine served on the Executive Board of her children’s cooperative preschool.
-Katherine enjoys volunteering at her children’s school, most recently serving as a coach for one of the three Primary level teams that represented Campbell at the NOVA East Odyssey of the Mind Tournament.
+Katherine enjoys volunteering at her children’s school, most recently serving as a co-coach for one of the teams that represented Campbell at the NOVA East Odyssey of the Mind Tournament.
 Katherine has a professional background in educational television programming and has lived in Arlington for 11 years.

-Emily Vincent has one child in APS so far; her eldest is a first-grader at Randolph ES.
-She joined the CCPTA as Randolph’s representative this past year and is passionate about addressing educational inequities.
-Because of this interest, she has been the Chair of the CCPTA’s CPCI Working Group since the fall of 2017 and looks forward to continuing to manage the fund in her new role.
+Emily Vincent has two children in APS so far, a 2nd grader and Kindergartner at Randolph ES.
+She joined the CCPTA as Randolph’s representative in 2017 and is passionate about addressing educational inequities.
+Because of this interest, she has been the Chair of the CCPTA’s CPCI Committee since the fall of 2017.
 She is also serving as Randolph’s PTA President and is a co-oping parent at Arlington Unitarian Cooperative Preschool where her youngest child attends.
 She is the founder of Facing Race in Arlington and White Folks Facing Race, which are dedicated to confronting racism in ourselves and our communities.
-Her professional background is in public history, grant management, and non-profit coordination and has lived in Arlington for seven years.
+Emily has a professional background in public history, grant management, and non-profit coordination and has lived in Arlington for seven years.